Michel Rolland: Early life and education

+Career

 In 1973, Rolland and his wife bought into an oenology lab on the Right Bank of Bordeaux in the town of Libourne.
 They took over full control of the lab in 1976 and expanded it to include tasting rooms.
-By 2006 the Rolland's lab employed 8 full-time technicians, analyzing samples from nearly 800 wine estates in France each year.
+By 2006, the Rolland's lab employed eight full-time technicians, analyzing samples from nearly 800 wine estates in France each year.
 Rolland's two daughters, Stéphanie & Marie, also work at the lab.

 Michel Rolland's first clients included the Bordeaux Châteaux Troplong Mondot, Angélus, and Beau-Séjour Bécot.
 An early setback was the loss of two Saint-Émilion first growths, Château Canon and Château La Gaffelière, due to conflict in style with the owners and Rolland.
 According to Rolland, the loss "calmed him down" and brought him out of an awkward stage in his early career.
 Twenty years later, the two chateaux returned to be part of the more than 100 wineries who employ Michel Rolland as their consultant.

 In his book Noble Rot: A Bordeaux Wine Revolution, William Echikson writes that before Michel Rolland became consultant to Château Lascombes, it "produced about 500,000 bottles of mediocre wine, about half of which was sold not as Lascombes itself, but as the inferior Chevalier de Lascombes."
 Today, Echikson contends, that even the Chevalier (the second wine of the estate) is better than the old full-fledged Lascombes.

 Media exposure

-Michel Rolland's signature on a bottle of the Argentine wine Yacochuya which Rolland owns as part of a joint venture in Cafayate.
+Michel Rolland's signature on a bottle of the Argentine wine Yacochuya which Rolland owned as part of a joint venture in Cafayate.

 Rolland features prominently in the critical 2004 documentary Mondovino by Jonathan Nossiter as an agent of wine globalization.
 In Mondovino, Rolland is seen on several occasions advising his clients to microoxygenate their wines, including a scene at Château Le Gay in Bordeaux.
 Since the film, Rolland has said that he is "not a fan of microoxygenation.
 The film suggests I am.
 Some of my clients inquire about it.
 It can help in special conditions — if the tannins are fierce or hard, micro-oxygenation can make them softer and rounder.
 In certain countries with certain terroir, like Chile or Argentina, I may use it."
 James Suckling, formerly of Wine Spectator, notes in an article about Rolland that "He is not a proponent of micro-oxidation in wine-making as some suggest, and never has been".

-Michel Rolland is also a wine making consultant for the Amphorae Winery in Israel (marketed as Makura in the United States) and has started signing his name to their premium Makura series.
-He visits Amphorae and their vineyards once a year and has his assistants throughout the year help implement his practices adopted by Amphorae's wine making team at the winery and in their vineyards.
+Michel Rolland was also a wine making consultant for the Amphorae Winery in Israel (marketed as Makura in the United States) and has started signing his name to their premium Makura series.
+He visited Amphorae and their vineyards once a year and had his assistants throughout the year help implement his practices adopted by Amphorae's wine making team at the winery and in their vineyards.

 Rolland is among the wine personalities satirised next to Robert Parker in the 2010 bande dessinée comic book, Robert Parker: Les Sept Pêchés capiteux.